 Quite a long time ago people in the service trades realized they weren’t making the profit margins that they needed to.
 One of the solutions to that problem was to start using flat rate pricing for repairs.
-Aside from that another soft spot in the profitability picture was that our forbears discovered that they weren’t making much money on their parts markup and sales.
+Aside from that another soft spot in the profitability picture was that our forebears discovered that they weren’t making much money on their parts markup and sales.
 After deducting the cost of breakage, loss, warranties, obsolescence, carrying costs, and inventories there wasn’t much money left over.
 An early proponent of fixing this problem was Frank Blau.
 He understood that the markup on expensive parts were just fine because the dollar amount was high and the margins would take care of themselves.
 If you were to markup a $125 motor 100% (that’s $125 x 2 for a selling price of $250) you would have a $125 profit on that part.
-That would be enough to take the whole family out to dinner (even after you take out some money for overhead).
+That's plenty of profit on one transaction (even after you take out some money for overhead).

-The problem with making money on HVAC part markups is that the majority of parts sales are smaller, inexpensive parts.
+The problem with making money on HVAC parts is that the majority of parts sales are smaller, inexpensive parts.
 Those parts are the ones that are more likely to get lost, broken or included in a job without getting billed for.
 On top of that the dollar amount of the markup is also quite small.
 Let’s mark a $2 filter up 100%.
-How many kids you gonna feed with that $2 you just made?
+This transaction nets just $2, not enough to support the cost of the call.

 Mr. Blau, a contractor and business consultant, became an early proponent of doing part markups on a sliding scale.
 Using this type of scale inexpensive parts are marked up 4 or 5 times their cost, while expensive parts might only be marked up 1-½ or 2 times.
 Mr. Blau had some success selling this idea around the nation.
 So much so that it has become the most common method for marking up parts in the service industry; and a variation of that method became the basis for Coolfront Books parts markup chart: